Fiat Tempra: Equipment and trim levels

-Only two trim levels were available in its early years: standard (S) and SX, both reasonably equipped considering the Tempra's low price.
+Only two trim levels were available in the early years of production: standard (S) and SX, both reasonably equipped considering the Tempra's low price.

-SX models for example, featured power windows, power locks, adjustable belts and steering wheel, front fog lights, body coloured bumpers, velvet upholstery, a futuristic digital dashboard and many other standard extras.
-They were also available with optional extras like anti lock brakes, alloy wheels, sunroof, electronic climate control, etc.
+SX models for example, featured power windows, power locks, adjustable seat belts and steering wheel, front fog lights, body coloured bumpers, velvet upholstery, a futuristic digital dashboard and many other standard extras.
+They were also available with optional extras like anti-lock brakes, alloy wheels, sunroof and electronic climate control.

-A facelift in April 1993 featured more trim levels, now ranging from the standard models ("L" in the United Kingdom, where it was only available with 1.4 engine) via the S and SX to the top SLX, which was only available with 1.8, and 2.0 litre engines in the United Kingdom.
+A facelift in April 1993 featured more trim levels, now ranging from the standard models ("L" in the United Kingdom, where it was only available with 1.4-litre engine) via the S and SX to the top SLX, which was only available with 1.8, and 2.0 litre engines in the United Kingdom.
 An optional driver's airbag was another innovation that year.

-The four wheel drive Station Wagons continued to be available in some markets, such as Switzerland.
+The four-wheel drive Station Wagons continued to be available in some markets, such as Switzerland.

-In Turkey, where Tofaş built the car, there were also "SX A" and "SX AK" (climate control added) versions available.
-The 1,000,000th Tofaş built was a Tempra 2.0 i.e. 16V.
-The Turkish 16 valve Tempra was not sold in the rest of Europe; it was also available with station wagon bodywork and has a 148 PS engine.
+In Turkey, where Tofaş built the car, there were also "SX A" and "SX AK" (climate control added) trims available.
+The 1,000,000th car which Tofaş built was a Tempra 2.0 i.e. 16V model.
+The Turkish 16 valve Tempra was not sold in the rest of Europe; it was also available with station wagon bodystyle and has a 148 PS engine.

-There was also the domestic market Marengo, a name also used before with the Regata Weekend and later again with the Marea Wagon.
-This is a commercial version of the Tempra which was based on the Station Wagon version, but with basic equipment, heavily tinted rear windows, and no rear seats.
-The engines were most commonly the naturally aspirated diesels.
+There was also a panel van bodystyle sold in the domestic market of Italy called the Marengo, a name also used before with the Regata Weekend and later again with the Marea Wagon.
+This is a commercial version of the Tempra which was based on the Station Wagon bodystyle, but with basic equipment, heavily tinted rear windows, and no rear seats.
+The engines were most commonly the naturally aspirated diesel units.

-Reports
+Known issues

 Quattroruote, a popular Italian motoring magazine, reported some failures and defects with the Tempra.
 The first issue to be reported was some water ingress through the windscreen seals, an issue that previously plagued some other Fiat vehicles, especially Alfa 33, which in rainy conditions would carry a significant quantity of water on board.

-This problem was reported from 1990–92, and was resolved with using a higher quantity of sealant when fitting the glass.
+This problem was reported from 1990–1992 and was resolved with using a higher quantity of sealant when fitting the glass.

-Another reported problem was a high oil consumption, especially the 1,581 cc engine, which was a common defect with Tipo (with the same engine) and Panda (1000 FIRE engine).
-The same was reported for other Fiat's vehicles, but disappeared with the new 1.6 L 66 kW engine.
+Another reported problem was high oil consumption, especially the 1,581 cc engine, which was a common defect with the Tipo (with the same engine) and Panda (1000 FIRE engine).
+The same was reported for other Fiat vehicles but disappeared with the new 1.6 L engine.

 On the same model, from 1994, the car started to show some electronic malfunctions, with items such as the electronic control unit, code key and electric system.
 A design flaw of the Tempra was that its rear window was too small and inclined and the tail too tall, so that rear visibility was poor.
-This issue was common with the 155 and Dedra, and was one of the reason the estate had more success than the saloon, especially in the United Kingdom.
+This issue was common with the 155 and Dedra, and was one of the reasons the estate had more success than the saloon, especially in the United Kingdom.